k250887-cmd/C-Programming-Lab/README.md

 # COMPUTER PROGRAMMING :
-**Programming can be done using different programming languages** * like java,python,c and other different languages *
+**Programming can be done using different programming languages** *like java,python,c and other different languages.* ~~So, in order to become a programmer you should know programmng languages~~